If you have incentive stock options, you’ve likely heard the term alternative minimum tax, or AMT. But what is the AMT, and how is it calculated?

 But if the tentative minimum tax is higher than the regular tax, you’re subject to AMT.
 AMT is the difference between the tentative minimum and regular tax when the tentative minimum is the higher of the two.

 Exercising and holding incentive stock options is one thing that can increase your tentative minimum tax calculation.
-In the calendar year you exercise incentive stock options, the spread between the exercise price and the fair market value at exercise (multiplied the number of options exercised), is included in your income for calculating your tentative minimum tax.
+In the calendar year you exercise incentive stock options, the spread between the exercise price and the fair market value at exercise (multiplied by the number of options exercised), is included in your income for calculating your tentative minimum tax.

 This is the bargain element, and it’s not included when calculating your regular tax.
 The larger the bargain element, the more you may be subject to a significant AMT bill.